YenLegion/ADC-520IR/README.md

 ```
 Change the 0's to 1's.

 Restart the camera, go to the IP address the camera is using in your browser and behold the WebUI in all its glory.

-Under the "Configuration" tab can be found all the adjustable parameters for the camera.

-No more messing with XML files!